Weather Emergency Exercise

 Carbon County officials recently took part in a statewide Severe Weather Emergency Exercise at the county 911 Communications Center.

-They also contacted day cares, schools, hospitals and nursing homes to issue severe weather warning drills.
-The purpose of this was to allow the school to practice getting the students to safe locations in emergency situations.
+During the exercise, volunteer Emergency Operations Center (EOC) staff participated in calling schools, hospitals and nursing and personal care homes to initiate emergency weather drills.
+The purpose of this was to allow the school and hospital to practice getting the students and patients to safe locations in emergency situations.

 He noted that the team is made up of EOC staff and they are acting as support for emergency services on scene at emergencies.